openstack-infra/zuul/doc/source/user/config.rst

 a base job.
 Each tenant has a default parent job which will be used if no explicit parent is specified.

-Jobs also support a concept called variance.
-The first time a job definition appears is called the reference definition of the job.
-Subsequent job definitions with the same name are called variants.
+Multiple job definitions with the same name are called variants.
 These may have different selection criteria which indicate to Zuul that, for instance, the job should behave differently on a different git branch.
 Unlike inheritance, all job variants must be defined in